AlsoAsked/also-asked-api-specification/docs/webhooks.md

 If your webhook endpoint returns a status other than `200` or `202`, or the connection times out, we'll retry the request forever every 1 minute until it succeeds.

-To prevent a failed event from being retried, you can remove either the webhook endpoint, or the webhook event itself, under [Developers -> Webhooks](https://alsoasked.com/developer/webhooks).
+To prevent a failed event from being retried, you can remove either the webhook endpoint, or the webhook event itself, under [**Developers -> Webhooks**](https://alsoasked.com/developer/webhooks).

 ## Website searches

-By default, searches made through the [AlsoAsked website](https://alsoasked.com) will not trigger webhook events.
+By default, searches made through the [**AlsoAsked website**](https://alsoasked.com) will not trigger webhook events.
 This is to prevent you from receiving notifications for searches you didn't make through the API.

-If you wish to receive webhook events for searches made through the website, you can enable this under [Developers -> API settings](https://alsoasked.com/developer/settings) by ticking the **Website searches should notify webhooks** option and saving the settings.
+If you wish to receive webhook events for searches made through the website, you can enable this under [**Developers -> API settings**](https://alsoasked.com/developer/settings) by ticking the **Website searches should notify webhooks** option and saving the settings.

 <!--
 focus: center